Gatlinburg & the Great Smoky Mountains National Park

 Foothills Parkway Sign

-The journey started in Nashville, heading east on I-40 towards Knoxville.
-Along the way, a stop at the Caney Fork rest stop offered a chance to appreciate the Marking Time art sculpture.
-After a quick break, the drive continued with a lunch stop in Cookeville at Chick-fil-A.
+The journey started in Nashville and headed east on I-40 towards Knoxville.
+Along the way, a stop at the Caney Fork rest stop allowed for appreciating the Marking Time art sculpture.
+After a quick break, the drive continued with a stop in Cookeville for lunch at Chick-fil-A.

-After the meal, the journey resumed on the highway, turning onto I-140 towards Maryville.
-A quick stop in Maryville to fill up the Honda Fit with gasoline was all that was needed—luckily, the car has decent highway mileage and only required a half-tank top-up.
+Once the meal was finished, the journey resumed back onto the highway and onto I-140 towards Maryville.
+In Maryville, a stop to fill up my Honda Fit with gasoline was needed.
+Luckily, the car has decent highway mileage and only required a half-tank top-up.

-From there, it was on to Walland, TN, traveling along the Foothills Parkway to the Wears Valley Road Terminus.
-Continuing on Wears Valley Road, I stopped at Publix in Pigeon Forge to buy food for that evening.
-Finally, the day ended with checking into the hotel in Gatlinburg.
+From there, the route switched gears to Walland, TN, traveling along the Foothills Parkway to the Wears Valley Road Terminus.
+Continuing on Wears Valley Road, a stop at Publix in Pigeon Forge provided food for that evening.
+Finally, Gatlinburg came into view and the hotel check-in followed.

 Sunrise in the Smokies